Introduction to HIPAA

 The Breach Notification Rule

-In September of 2009, this simple rule was passed which mandates that any breach of ePHI by a covered entity that affects 500+ individuals be reported to OCR and notice must be sent to any individuals that could be affected by the breach.
+In September of 2009, the Breach Notification Rule was passed which mandates that any breach of ePHI by a covered entity that affects 500+ individuals be reported to OCR and notice must be sent to any individuals that could be affected by the breach.

 The HIPAA Omnibus Rule